ComboStrap/dokuwiki-docker/README.md

 Php can be configured via environment variables.

 The convention is that you need to:
-* capitilze the configuration name
+* capitalize the configuration name
 * replace all separator by `_`
 * and add `PHP_` as prefix.